Does Carhartt Shrink? The Truth About Carhartt Durability

 - Cold wash: 2–4% shrinkage — cold water significantly reduces but does not eliminate shrinkage

 The heavier fabric weight in Carhartt tees and hoodies does not make them shrinkage-resistant.
-It simply means the garment is thicker and more substantial even after it shrinks.
-For heavyweight cotton, the same rules apply as lightweight cotton: lower wash temperatures are the single most effective shrinkage control.
+Thicker fabric means a thicker garment even after it shrinks.
+Lower wash temperatures are the single most effective shrinkage control for heavyweight cotton clothing.

 Carhartt Denim (B01, B17 Dungaree)